dncohen/rcl-monitor/README.md

 account-specific events.
 So you can subscribe to a specific account, and get an event whenever a transaction affects that account.

 This is a rough, early version.
-The interface is going to change!
+When more stable, I will bump version to 1.x.

 ## bin/rcl-monitor.js

 The binary is an example of how the library can be used to log activity of one or more Ripple wallets.

-Currently it saves transactions to /tmp and writes no logs, only debug output.
-Soon to change.
+Currently it saves transactions to file and writes only basic log messages.

 Usage example: